March 2013

 Common problems in adults are hypertension, and vision and dental problems.
 Many children have scabies and intestinal parasites.
 I always bring plenty of deworming medicine and vitamins.
 Sometimes there are more serious problems that require surgery.
 These can be referred to the hospital, and we help with the cost.

 We work closely with the pastor of the local church, Guito Pierre.
 He grew up Bellevue.
-His family could not send him to school, but when he was 18 yrs old, he realized that the only way out of poverty was through education, so he began walking to a school two hours from his home.
-He eventually moved to the US, but several years ago, he moved back to Bellevue Mountain, in order to help that community.
-He started a school where the local people can send their children.
+He eventually moved to the US, but several years ago, he moved back to Bellevue Mountain, in order to help his community.
+He started the Emmaus School.

-Pastor Guito in front of new school under construction
+Pastor Guito in front of the school under construction

 Doing the dishes